nehajavalagi/nehajavalagi.github.io/posts/_posts/2017-03-27-content-strategy.markdown

 tags: design
 ---

+_SEO, you think you can write for the web?
+Writing for the web is an ardous task especially considering our dwindling attention spans and our habit of skimming through information.
+Thus, writing for the web requires a deeper understanding of people's online reading patterns.
+Here are some tips for writing effectively for the web._

 1) **Content : To what degree?**
 Content is not what you make for users.
 It is what you make users.